 Safeguarding the Clean Water Fund

 In 2008, a strong majority of Minnesotans voted to adopt the Clean Water, Land and Legacy Amendment.
 One-third of the state sales tax revenue derived through this Legacy Amendment is invested in clean water projects via the Clean Water Fund — the only environmental fund in Minnesota dedicated solely to reducing pollution and protecting clean water.

 Every two years, Minnesota's nonpartisan Clean Water Council works with experts from across the state to craft detailed recommendations to the Legislature on how to best invest Clean Water Fund dollars.

-- Programs vs Pork: Funds should remain program-based (e.g. for our statewide strategic stream monitoring program) rather than picking specific "pet projects" (e.g. extra monitoring in a specific legislative district).
+- Invest in programs vs pork: Funds should remain program-based (e.g. for our statewide strategic stream monitoring program) rather than picking specific "pet projects" (e.g. extra monitoring in a specific legislative district).

 - Avoid substitution: Clean Water Fund dollars can't be used as a substitute for traditional funding sources.
-That includes funding for Soil & Water Conservation Districts — which have historically been funded with general fund dollars.
+These funds must be “over and above” traditional funding levels.

-- Catalytic changes: Small investments can make big impacts over time.
+- Catalyze system change: Small investments can make big impacts over time.
 Investments in programs such as Forever Green can lead to landscape-level transformation — the kind of change we need to achieve our clean water goals.

 Become a River Guardian